 Using the Relaxator, which promotes low diaphragmatic breathing, it became very obvious, because first my stomach began to rumble, then I became gassy, and finally I’d sit on the toilet, most often within 30 minutes.
 Today I have a well-functioning stomach and I use the toilet every day.
 I never have problems with dry heaving anymore.

-sleepiness is gone
+My daytime sleepiness is gone

 I still have my CPAP mask because of my sleep apnea diagnosis; in other words, I stop breathing while sleeping.
 Previously, these breathing interruptions, which lower the efficacy of your deep sleep, caused me to be very tired during the day.
 I could barely stay awake during the afternoon, and had to stop the car on the way home from work to take a pause.